omfj/stacc-code-challenge-spring-2023/README.md

 Now all provider plans are in all regions, but realistically they would only be in some of them.
 So a plan should probably have an `operatingRegion` field with a `PriceRegion[]`.

+### Responsiveness

+I have made an effort to make the website responsive, but I still don't think the graph looks that good.

 ## Screenshots

 <table>